 Christine of Without Adornment actually had made two salads, Carrot Salad and Vegetable Lover’s Pasta Salad.
 Both disappeared quickly.
 There’s something about good food being placed in small dishes in small bite-sized pieces that makes it especially irresistible.

-Kim of The Food Allergy Coach made Quinoa Salad with a Kick—and a nice little kick it was.
+Kim of The Food Allergy Coach (no longer active) made Quinoa Salad with a Kick—and a nice little kick it was.
 A few folks had not yet tried quinoa and were surprised how much they enjoyed this dish.
 Kim was tickled as she loves to introduce others to new foods.

 As much as we liked the salads, some of us were ready for more protein, so were happy when Friedl of Kitchen Fun passed around her plate of Rice Salad and Salmon Rolls—buckwheat crepes filled with rice salad and smoked salmon.
 Now, you know they were both good and good for you!
 Friedl is another non-camper, but she loves a nice picnic.